10 Best Campgrounds near Bozeman, MT

 Find your next spot to spend the night in Montana with our list of the best campgrounds near Bozeman.

 The campground has 19 sites spaced alongside the winding Storm Castle Creek.
 This positioning leads to complete privacy at each site.
-The largest site is 50 feet long, but the campground is best suited for car camping or camper vehicles.
-Each site comes equipped with a picnic table, fire ring, and designated parking spot.
+The largest site is 50 feet long, but the campground caters best to car camping or camper vehicles.
+Each site is equipped with a picnic table, fire ring, and designated parking spot.
 Vault toilets are also available.

 Battle Ridge Campground and Battle Ridge Picnic Area are north of Bozeman in the Custer Gallatin National Forest, accessible with a 30-minute drive.
 This developed campground is free to use and has primitive amenities like picnic tables, fire rings, and vault toilets.
 Only 13 sites are available, making each site a hot commodity come summer.